ClickCease

 Maximizing Your Out-of-Network Reimbursement – Don’t Settle for Less

 An out-of-network provider does not have a contractual agreement with your insurance company for reimbursement at a negotiated rate.
 Like HMOs and EPOs, few health plans don’t reimburse out-of-network providers (except in emergencies).
 This means you would be accountable for paying the full medical costs of the physician’s services.
-Other health plans offer coverage for out-of-network providers, but your patient responsibility is higher than if you were seeing an in-network provider.
-Even with all of these considerations in play, there are times when you have to go with a doctor or clinic outside your insurance company’s network.

 Reasons Why Patients Avail of Out-of-Network Benefits